MicrosoftDocs/Hololens/hololens/hololens-recovery.md

    ![A HoloLens 2 properties screen shows battery change level.](images/ResetRecovery2.png)

 If the device can't boot to the startup menu, note the LED appearance and device enumeration on the host PC.
 Then follow the [troubleshooting guide](hololens-troubleshooting.md).
-If the state of the device doesn't match any of the states listed in the troubleshooting guide, perform the [hard reset procedure](hololens-recovery.md#hard-reset-procedure) with the device connected to the power supply, not to your host PC.
+If the state of the device doesn't match any of the states listed in the troubleshooting guide, perform the [hard reset procedure](hololens-recovery.md#hard-restart-procedure) with the device connected to the power supply, not to your host PC.
 Wait at least one hour for the device to charge.

 > [!NOTE]
 > Let's start by defining terms.
-* "Restart" simply means turning the device off and on.
+> * "Restart" simply means turning the device off and on.
-* "Reset" means restoring the device to defaults through the Settings UI to reinstall the current image.
+> * "Reset" means restoring the device to defaults through the Settings UI to reinstall the current image.
-* "Reflash" means the device is connected to a PC, and a new image (optionally a different one) is installed.
+> * "Reflash" means the device is connected to a PC, and a new image (optionally a different one) is installed.

 ## Restart the device

 Under certain circumstances, you may have to manually restart the device without using the software UI.
-This may help you solve an issue you are encountering without having to reset / reflash your device
+This may help you solve an issue you are encountering without having to reset/reflash your device

 ### Standard restart procedure